What’s the difference between an eye cyst and an eyelid cyst?

 Eye cyst vs. eyelid cyst

 While an eye cyst occurs on the surface of the eye, an eyelid cyst is located in or on the eyelid.
-Both eye cysts and eyelid cysts can be unpleasant, but both are treatable and often nothing to worry about.
-Causes, symptoms and treatment can vary between the two, so it is best to see an eye doctor for an evaluation.
+Both eye and eyelid cysts can be unpleasant, but both are treatable and often nothing to worry about.
+Causes, symptoms and treatment can vary between the two.
+See an eye doctor for an evaluation.

 Eye cyst (conjunctival cyst)